harsha-desaraju/TeluguOCR/README.md

 The pre-trained model required GPU to run.

-PS: The above work is an implementation of the papaer,
+PS: The above work is an implementation of the paper,
 K. Chandra Prakash, Y. M. Srikar, G. Trishal, S. Mandal and S. S. Channappayya, "Optical Character Recognition (OCR) for Telugu: Database, Algorithm and Application"